crashingthedance/blog.crashingthedance.com/_posts/2017-03-22-what_are_the_odds.md

 **36.4%** probability of a first-time champion

 > Gonzaga, Baylor, West Virginia, Purdue, Butler, South Carolina, and Xavier
 > would win their first title.
+The other 9 teams have a combined 33 championships.

+**61.5%** probability of a first-time Final Four team

+> Gonzaga, Xavier, and South Carolina have never made the Final Four.
+The other
+> 13 teams have a combined 94 appearances (not including vacated appearances).

-**34.5%** probability of the champion emerging from the West Region
+**34.5%** probability of the champion emerging from the West Regional

 > Gonzaga (18.2% percent chance) gives the West the best shot at producing the
 > champ.
+The West Regional has produced the champ 7 times since seeding began in
+> 1979.
+2004 champ UConn emerged from what was officially called the Phoenix
+> Regional during the NCAA's brief dalliance with non-directional region naming.

-**13.2%** probability of the champion emerging from the East Region
+**13.2%** probability of the champion emerging from the East Regional

 > Losing the #1 and #2 seeds was costly to the chances the eventual champion
 > will pass through Madison Square Garden this week.